xavdid/advent-of-code/solutions/2020/day_11/README.md

 Though this ends up being a lot of code, none of it is particularly complex.
 You could do it in far fewer lines if you used strings instead of `Enum` and kept everything in one big loop.
 But brevity shouldn't come at the expense of maintainability (even for puzzle code).

 This day is also notable for being the slowest running so far.
 While most programs finish almost instantly, this takes ~ `5.5` seconds on my machine.
-Totally within acceptible limits, but interesting nonetheless.
+Totally within acceptable limits, but interesting nonetheless.

 ### Speed Optimizations